 Why We Don’t Resolve

 1. Some of us opt out of New Year’s Resolutions because they’re so much work.
-We like comfort and a fast fix.
-Saying no to nighttime snacks and prepping salads for tomorrow’s lunch instead – these take diligence and effort and self-control.
+For example, we like comfort and a fast fix.
+Saying no to nighttime snacks and prepping salads for tomorrow’s lunch takes effort and self-control.

-And we don’t want to dig in for what might be a duel to the death.
+We don’t want to dig in for what might be a duel to the death.
+Literally, until the day I die, I think I might be fighting selfishness and impatience.
+In our heart of hearts, we know that it will take closer to a lifetime than a year to fulfill this good resolve.
 We’ve got work to do and kids to feed.
 Maybe next year.
 We’re not ready for that fight.
 Not yet.

-Which is why you might actually consider making these three resolves.
+Which is why you might consider these five resolutions.